Sleeping With Scoliosis – Top 6 Tips You Should Have in Mind

 3. Sleep On Your Back or Side

-Many scoliosis patients find that sleeping on their backs is the best way to keep their spine neutral.
+Many scoliosis patients find that sleeping on their backs3 is the best way to keep their spine neutral.
 However, you should avoid creating too much pressure on the lower back.
 Therefore, we recommend placing pillows or rolled-up towels under your shoulder blades and at the base of your spine.

 Make sure your pillow isn’t too high or low.
 You don’t want to be propped up or sinking down into the mattress, and your spine should remain relatively flat and parallel to the bed.

-Get More Info: How To Properly Sleep On Your Back and check out our expert suggested Best Mattresses for Back Sleepers.
+Get More Info: How To Properly Sleep On Your Back and check out our expert-suggested Best Mattresses for Back Sleepers.

 The advantage of side sleeping for patients with scoliosis is that this position is considered to be relatively healthy for spinal alignment.
 However, for those with a more pronounced curve on one side or the other, consider how your spine is shaped; if the biggest curve is on the right side of your body, then sleep on your left side, and vice versa.
+Side sleeping should also help with breathing issues caused by scoliosis.4

-Find Out More: How to Properly Sleep on Your Side
+Find Out More: How to Properly Sleep on Your Side & Bed Beds for Side Sleepers

 4. Use Pillows for Support